 Note: If a cell contains a comma, the cell value is saved within quotation marks.
 If a cell contains a quotation mark character, that character will appear twice.

-Exporting a workbook to a TXT file is almost identical to the CSV file format what we described above.
+Exporting a workbook to a TXT file is almost identical to the CSV file format that we described above.
 The only difference is that cells are separated by a tab character rather than a comma.
 If your worksheet contains Unicode characters, you must export the file using the Unicode Text.
 Otherwise, Unicode characters will be saved as question mark characters.

 PRN files, printer text file